Glusburn

-Glusburn is a village and electoral ward in Craven in North Yorkshire, England.
-Historically part of the West Riding of Yorkshire, the village is situated on the edge of the Yorkshire Dales, sits on the A6068 Kildwick to Hapton road, and is conjoined to the village of Sutton-in-Craven at the south.
+Glusburn is a village and electoral ward in the county of North Yorkshire, England.
+The village is situated on the edge of the Yorkshire Dales, sits on the A6068 Kildwick to Hapton road, and is conjoined to the village of Sutton-in-Craven at the south.

 The village is the older part of the civil parish of Glusburn and Cross Hills, historically known as Glusburn.
 The newer part of the parish is known as Cross Hills.
 The parish had a population of 3,902, increasing to 3,980 at the 2011 Census.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 The village most likely dates back to the 8th century.
 The site on which Glusburn is situated on is just above Glus Beck, which means the 'shining stream'.
 The site would have been rough uncultivated land, moorland and forest, with wolves, wild boar and deer around at the time.

 Before 1066, most of the area was held by Earl Edwin, a Saxon nobleman.
 However he broke his oath of loyalty to King William I and consequently the king took the land as revenge.
 Therefore in the Domesday Book, the site is described as "Terra Regis" or 'Lands of the King'.
 Another part of the Domesday Book, folio 327r, records that in Glusebrun and Chelchis were c.
 360 acres (c.
 150 hectares) of ploughland of which "Gamal Bern had them; Gilbert Tison has them".
 For in the Harrying of the North all lands were taken from Anglo-Scandinavians and given to Norman Lords.

 In 1369, John Scarborough was Lord of the Manor, and is believed to have lived at Glusburn Old Hall.
 In the 16th century, the estate was sold partly to John Currer of Kildwick Hall, but also to William Garforth of Steeton.

 In 1379, it was recorded that 23 people in Glusburn paid a poll tax to Richard II.
 However in 1587, smallpox ravaged the village's population.

 At the end of the 17th century, vestry rule came to Glusburn and it was put under the parish of Kildwick.

 In 1700, most villagers were farmers, with spinning and weaving as a secondary income although some of the residents were listed as miners.
 A lead mining operation had been in operation on Glusburn Moor since the 16th century and was previously in the ownership of monks of Bolton Priory.
 During the latter part of the 18th century there were major improvements in the transport infrastructure.
 During the early 19th century, trade suffered and many people became destitute.
 In the census of 1851, Glusburn had 642 inhabitants and many were engaged in textile work, with farming as a secondary income.
 Likewise in 1891, the main occupation of the villagers was in the textile industry and the population was stated as being 1,942.